zkoss/zkdoc/zk_component_ref/Portalchildren.md

 ## CounterVisible

-Sets whether the counter is visible.
+{% include versionSince \|9.0.0 %} Sets whether the counter is visible.
 Meaningful only if frame design is applied.

 # Supported Events